Money Manager Near Me – How to Choose One

 Experience and track record speaks volumes about a money manager’s abilities.
 Don’t rely on what they say they will do.
 Instead, look at what they’ve accomplished already.
 Consider how long they have been in the industry as well as how long they have been a money manager specifically.
 Some knowledge and skills only come with the right amount of experience and so, if you want an expert money manager, make sure they at least have a couple of decades of experience.

 For instance, at Pillar Wealth Management, our managers and advisors have a combined experience of more than sixty years of dealing with high net worth clients and providing them with various financial and money management services.Start a conversation with our experienced managers today.

 You also need to consider their experience with the right kind of clientele.
-Money management for high net worth individuals requires a vastly different and more complex set of skills than money management for regular people with $50,000 in their account.
-You want to make sure they know how to handle such vast amounts of wealth and diverse portfolios that affluent individuals have.
+Money management for high net worth individuals requires a vastly different and more complex set of skills than money management for someone with only $50,000 in their account.
+You want to make sure they know how to handle the vast amounts of wealth and diverse portfolios that affluent individuals have.
 Additionally, when considering their clientele, also try to see how long their clients stick with them.
 If a money manager has clients that always leave them after a year or two, there might be more to the story.

 Fiduciary services are extremely crucial when choosing a money manager, and we can’t stress this enough.
 This is really the only way to ensure that your manager is wholly dedicated to helping you achieve your goals.
 A fiduciary manager means that they don’t have any conflict of interest and are fully committed to serving your needs.
 Any time they make or recommend a decision, they disclose everything about it, the benefits as well as the drawbacks, so that you can make a fully informed decision.